telerik/blazor-docs/components/grid/selection/cells.md

 In [Popup EditMode]({%slug components/grid/editing/popup%}) selection can be done by clicking on the desired cell.
 You need to [handle the edit in the Grid item and in the `SelectedCells` collection](#selected-cells-when-data-changes).

-### Selection in Grid with virtualized rows
+### Selection in Grid with Virtual Scrolling

-When the Grid has [virtualized rows]({%slug components/grid/virtual-scrolling%}) and the `SelectionMode` is set to [`Multiple`](#selection-mode) the selectable items will be the one in the current set of items (page).
-If you select an item and scroll down to some of the ones that are not rendered yet (virtualization kicks in) and you want to select that range with the `Shift` button, the selection will start from the position of the first item of the current set (page) to the last selected item.
+When the Grid has [virtual scrolling]({%slug components/grid/virtual-scrolling%}) the selectable cells will be the one in the current set of items (page).
+If you select a cell and scroll down to some of the ones that are not rendered yet (virtualization kicks in) and you want to select that range with the `Shift` button, the selection will start from the position of the first item of the current set (page) to the last selected cell.

 ### Selection in Template